vinod-amagi/amgdoc/getting-started.md

 * Partner can raise a ticket to add a new "*Ingest Flow*" using the account

-* While requesting a new *Ingest Flow*, an existing ingest method can be selected from the supported list of methods.
-The list of methods are described in details as part of the guide.
+* While requesting, an existing ingest method can be selected from the supported list of methods.
+The list of methods are described in detail as part of this guide.

-* Based on the ingest method selected, Media Service Team will provide schedule for setup of *Ingest Flow*.
+* Based on the ingest method and the metadata formats selected, Media Service Team will provide a timescales for setup of *Ingest Flow*.

-* Team will be providing frequent updates on the progress of "*Ingest Flow*" to the partner through the ticket.
+* Regular updates will be provided on the progress of "*Ingest Flow*" setup to the partner through the ticket.

 * Request to setup "*Ingest Flow*" can be created using email also.
 The email will automatically create a ticket and updates will be communicated through emails.